Bright bougainvillea blossoms spill over a garden wall.

 ‘Elizabeth Angus’ is bedecked in purplish-magenta bracts that would pair nicely with the purple bracts of ‘Raspberry Ice,’ as well as its cream variegated foliage.
 Plus ‘Raspberry Ice’ has slightly less volume, also leading to a happy marriage with a more robust, non-variegated partner.

-Purple Queen bougainvillea
+Purple Queen Bougainvillea

 On the energetic side, ‘Barbara Karst’ is a super-athlete with fuchsia red flowers.
 She can quickly transform a site into a spectacle, rating as the bougainvillea’s version of an extreme climber capable of reaching heights.
 Compared to her sheer vigor, ‘Purple Queen®’ is relatively tame with rich, royal purple bracts, winning it the designation as the most popular bougainvillea on the market.

-Burgundy Queen Bougainvillea from Monrovia
+Burgundy Queen® Bougainvillea

 Burgundy Queen® Bougainvillea brings two times the drama with rich burgundy and new foliage that appears in a deep wine coloration.
 Monrovia’s Tracy Harrison discovered the plant as a sport on the company’s farm in Cairo, Georgia.